 and they are relatively large marginal osteophytes at multiple levels here.

-This can actually result in spinal canal and neural foraminal narrowing
+This can actually result in spinal canal and transverse foraminal narrowing

 which can then cause pain due to nerve compression.